-This Handbook summarizes and supplements the regulations that are contained in the University Calendar.
-However, in the event of any conflict or inconsistency between the General regulations, PART III, published in the University Calendar and information contained in the programme or local handbooks, the provisions of the General Regulations in the Calendar will prevail.
+This Handbook summarizes and supplements the regulations that are contained in the University Calendar and will be required for reference throughout the programme.
+However, in the event of any conflict or inconsistency between the General Regulations, PART III, published in the University Calendar and information contained in programme or local handbooks, the provisions of the General Regulations in the Calendar will prevail.